-At the nanometer and below scale, matter and energy do not behave in the same way they do for large objects: the rules of quantum mechanics apply for small scales and small energies.
+At the nanometer and below scale, matter, and energy do not behave in the same way they do for large objects: the rules of quantum mechanics apply to small scales and small energies.
 Now that computer chips and other objects are being built at these scales, our understanding of these must be fully solidified.

 Condensed Matter Physicists have experience working in small to medium labs and collaborating with both physicists and engineers.
 Condensed Matter is the field most likely to transfer directly to private industries in materials and fabrication.